imjoy-team/imjoy-docs/docs/home.md

-        const homepage = '/home.md' // the home page markdown file (relative path to the current folder) const name = 'ImJoy Docs' // name of this documentation const logo = 'https://imjoy.io/static/img/imjoy-logo-black.svg' // a logo show on the upper-left corner const isCustomDomain = false // set to true if you are using a custom domain
+        const homepage = '/home.md' // the home page markdown file (relative path to the current folder) const name = 'ImJoy Docs' // name of this documentation const logo = 'https://imjoy.io/static/img/imjoy-logo-black.svg' // a logo show on the upper-left corner
         //--------------------------End------------------------------------
     ```
  4. In `docs` create an empty file named `_sidebar.md`, add your other markdown files into the same folder.
 Assuming you added a markdown file named `tutorial.md`, you can add it to the side bar by add the following line into `_sidebar.md`: